dnaka91/llvm-cov-pretty/README.md

 - More colors, because why not.
 - Progress bars (like in grcov).

+## A note on stability

+This tool is still in its early stages, and the JSON output of `llvm-cov` has several quirks and complexities.
+Therefore, for the time being, always generate the regular HTML report as well and compare the output.

+Please file an issue if you find any differences.

 ## Installation

 Make sure you have [cargo-llvm-cov](https://github.com/taiki-e/cargo-llvm-cov#installation) installed.